voxpupuli/puppet-letsencrypt/README.md

+# **THIS MODULE HAS BEEN MOVED TO VOXPUPULI**

+This module has been donated to Vox Pupuli and can be found at https://github.com/voxpupuli/puppet-letsencrypt.

 [![Puppet Forge](http://img.shields.io/puppetforge/v/danzilio/letsencrypt.svg?style=flat)](https://forge.puppetlabs.com/danzilio/letsencrypt) [![Build Status](https://travis-ci.org/danzilio/puppet-letsencrypt.svg)](https://travis-ci.org/danzilio/puppet-letsencrypt) [![Documentation Status](http://img.shields.io/badge/docs-puppet--strings-ff69b4.svg?style=flat)](http://danzilio.github.io/puppet-letsencrypt)

 This module installs the Let's Encrypt client from source and allows you to request certificates.